PeppeL-G/course-material/src/courses/android-development/laboratory-work.md

     "Number of credits": "1.5",
     "Grades": ["Fail", "Pass"],
     "How to work": "Individually",
-    "Goal": "To learn the basics in Android Development.", "Instructions": "Complete and present your solution to the lab described on this page to a teacher at a lab session.", "Help": "Ask the teacher for help at the lab sessions."
+    "Goal": "To learn the basics of implementing graphical user interfaces using Jetpack Compose.", "Instructions": "Complete and present your solution to the lab described on this page to a teacher at a lab session.", "Help": "Ask the teacher for help at the lab sessions."
 }'>